mantidproject/mantid/docs/source/release/v6.3.0/diffraction.rst

 .. contents:: Table of Contents
    :local:

-.. warning:: **Developers:** Sort changes under appropriate heading
-    putting new features at the top of the section, followed by improvements, followed by bug fixes.

 Powder Diffraction
 ------------------
-* :ref:`StripVanadiumPeaks <algm-StripVanadiumPeaks-v2>` has 3 additional peak positions of 0.41192, 0.4279, 0.4907 angstroms.
+- :ref:`StripVanadiumPeaks <algm-StripVanadiumPeaks-v2>` has 3 additional peak positions of 0.41192, 0.4279, 0.4907 angstroms.
 - `GetDetOffsetsMultiPeaks`, which is deprecate since v6.2.0, is removed.
 - `CalibrateRectangularDetectors`, which is deprecate since v6.2.0, is removed.
 And system test CalibrateRectangularDetectors_Test is removed.
 - Extending :ref:`MultipleScatteringCorrection <algm-MultipleScatteringCorrection>` to the sample and container case.